TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 - Typed checks rely on Python 3.11+ features; keep files UTF-8 encoded for CI.

 ## Contributing & support
 Issues and feature requests are tracked at the [GitHub issue tracker](https://github.com/TraverseJurcisin/Horticulture-Assistant-HASS-REPO/issues).
-Pull requests are welcome—please include tests or sample data when adding features.
+Pull requests are welcomeâ€”please include tests or sample data when adding features.

 ## License
 Released under the MIT License.
 See [`LICENSE`](LICENSE) for details.